-However, if legislation moves forward the at fault party (the one who is determined to have caused the accident) would be liable for all economic damages.
-If the at fault party does not have any insurance coverage, recovery for damages would be more difficult to obtain from the at fault party.
+However, if the legislation moves forward the at-fault party (the one who is determined to have caused the accident) would be liable for all economic damages.
+If the at-fault party does not have any insurance coverage, recovery for damages would be more difficult to obtain from the at-fault party.
 Florida currently has one of the highest rates of uninsured drivers in the county, so it has been argued that making mandatory BI a requirement would be moot since the other driver is likely not to have insurance (approximately 26.7% of Florida drivers are not covered by insurance).

-Proponents for this change have also argued that PIP insurance is duplicative with Health insurance, but some people do not have health insurance and the mandatory PIP insurance coverage will cover much needed medical benefits in cases of accidents.
-Another benefit of having PIP insurance is that it can be used for chiropractic coverage whereas most health insurance benefits only covers limited chiropractic care.
-Additionally, PIP insurance typically waves copayments and deductibles which benefit the injured party due to less out of pocket expenses during their recovery.
+Proponents for this change have also argued that PIP insurance is duplicative with Health insurance, but some people do not have health insurance and the mandatory PIP insurance coverage will cover much-needed medical benefits in cases of accidents.
+Another benefit of having PIP insurance is that it can be used for chiropractic coverage whereas most health insurance benefits only cover limited chiropractic care.
+Additionally, PIP insurance typically waves copayments and deductibles which benefit the injured party due to less out-of-pocket expenses during their recovery.

 Benefits to Going to a BI System